OpenAstronomy/openastronomy.github.io/_projects/README.md

 ## What do I need for my project idea?

-Everything you need is a title and description of the project idea, a set of requirements for potential students (_e.g._, proficiency with `astropy.tables` and `astropy.units`), and a list of potential mentors.
+Everything you need is a title and description of the project idea, a set of requirements for potential contributors (_e.g._, proficiency with `astropy.tables` and `astropy.units`), and a list of potential mentors.
 In addition, please link any related issues or tickets to the project idea, if any.
 Lastly, make sure to indicate the level of difficulty of the project.

-In case your project idea already has specific milestones, please add them so as to make students aware when they start writing their applications.
+In case your project idea already has specific milestones, please add them so as to make contributors aware when they start writing their applications.
 If the project milestones are open ended and you would like to hear input from other members of the community, that is fine too!